 Here at Magellan Financial, our clients come to us with many concerns including how to handle money concerns that cross multiple generations.
 Even the difficult questions can usually be managed with proper planning, good communication, and goal-setting that helps you understand what you need to do to get where you eventually want to be.

 No matter where you or your parents stand, contact us here at Magellan today for help setting solid financial goals and developing a plan to achieve them.
-We’re here to help you with estate planning, retirement, investment planning, and much more.
+We’re here to help you with estate planning strategies, retirement, investment planning, and much more.

 Wells Fargo Advisors is not a legal or tax advisor.

 The opinions expressed in this report are those of the author(s) and are not necessarily those of Wells Fargo Advisors Financial Network or its affiliates The material has been prepared or is distributed solely for informational purposes and is not a solicitation or an offer to buy any security or instrument or to participate in any trading strategy.